T-Mobile Super Bowl 2019 ad goes for your stomach with vow of free tacos

 Most Super Bowl ads go for viewers' eyeballs, and sometimes appeal to their hearts.
 This Super Bowl, T-Mobile decided to go for viewers' stomachs.
-The telecommunications company announced that its customers can go to Taco Bell once a week and get a free taco, courtesy of the company.
+The telecommunications company announced that its customers can go to Taco Bell once a week and get a free taco, courtesy of T-Mobile.

 T-Mobile aired a number of ads showing humorous text exchanges.
 In one, a texter hesitates to express a meal preference (one wants tacos, one wants sushi), and the free taco deal is revealed.
 For the foreseeable future, qualifying T-Mobile customers can redeem the offer via the app and Taco Bell's website, and then pick up the free crunchy or soft seasoned beef taco at a nearby Taco Bell.